PraveshJha/QAautoMATER_NoCodeSolution/README.md

 ---

-> QAautoMATER provides a streamlined, enterprise-ready solution for managing test cases, executing scripts, and tracking defects—all from a single,
+> QAautoMATER provides a streamlined, enterprise-ready solution for managing test cases, executing scripts, and tracking defects—all from a single, on-premises platform.